Leptons and other forces of Nature: The Extended GWS Model

-where, $H$ is the Higgs Field.
-The Unitary gauge changes: $L\rightarrow L'$, $W_{\mu}^i\rightarrow W_{\mu}^{i'}$, $B_\mu$ and $e_R$ do not change.
-(Note that in the subsequent discussion, in order to keep the expressions simple, we shall write the primed fields as the original one).
-The hidden scalar field $\phi_h$ being a $SU(2)_L$ singlet, remains unaffected.
-Similarly, the Unitary gauge has no effect on the hidden gauge fields $C_\mu$ and $G_{\mu}^i$.
-The Higgs Mechanism breaks the $SU(2)_L\otimes U(1)_Y\otimes SU(2)_h\otimes U(1)_h$ gauge symmetry to $U(1)_{e.m}\otimes U(1)_h$.
+where, $H$ is the Higgs field.
+The unitary gauge changes: $L\rightarrow L'$, $W_{\mu}^i\rightarrow W_{\mu}^{i'}$, $B_\mu$ and $e_R$ do not change.
+(Note that in the subsequent discussion, in order to keep the expressions simple, we shall write the primed fields as the original ones).
+The hidden scalar field $\phi_h$ being an $SU(2)_L$ singlet, remains unaffected.
+Similarly, the unitary gauge has no effect on the hidden gauge fields $C_\mu$ and $G_{\mu}^i$.
+The Higgs mechanism breaks the $SU(2)_L\otimes U(1)_Y\otimes SU(2)_h\otimes U(1)_h$ gauge symmetry to $U(1)_{e.m}\otimes U(1)_h$.
 All the hidden gauge bosons along with the physical photon field $A_{\mu}$ remain massless.
-In fact, the gauge bosons $G_\mu^i$'s remain massless after Higgs mechanism, but we expect $\chi$ and $\xi$ to acquire unequal masses.
+Our axiom, however, dictates that the hidden scalars, $\chi$ and $\xi$ acquire unequal masses.
 Therefore, the $SU(2)_h$ symmetry is not preserved.
-We may split the Lagrangian into two parts: the first part is the GWS framework, $\mathcal{L}_{GWS}$ which tells us about the dynamics of electron, electron type neutrino, Higgs Boson and how they interact via electromagnetic and weak interactions; and the second part which is $\mathcal{L}_{hidden}$ tells us about the hidden scalar particles \emph{Dakshina} and \emph{Vama}, and how these particles along with $e$ and $\nu_e$ take part in the hidden interactions: \emph{Shupti} and \emph{Sushupti}.
-It also tells us how \emph{Dakshina} and \emph{Vama} interact with Higgs boson.
-We present the Lagrangian as shown below.
+The fact that the carriers of the hidden forces are massless actually makes them cosmologically stable and they could be projected as viable candidates for DM.
+This is based on the cosmological stability condition for vector bosons ($m_V < 2m_e$) to be DM candidates\, \cite{ParticleDataGroup:2020ssz}.
+We may split the Lagrangian into two parts: the first part is from the GWS framework, $\mathcal{L}_{GWS}$ which tells us about the dynamics of $e$, $\nu_e$, $H$ and how they interact via EM and weak interactions; and the second part which is $\mathcal{L}_{hidden}$ tells us about the hidden scalar particles $\chi$ and $\xi$, and how these particles along with $e$ and $\nu_e$ take part in the hidden interactions: $Shupti$ and $Shusupti$.
+It also tells us how $\chi$ and $\xi$ interact with $H$.
+We present the Lagrangian as shown below,

 where,

 where, $W_\mu^{+}=\frac{1}{\sqrt{2}}\,(W_\mu^1-i\,W_\mu^2)$, $W^-_\mu=\frac{1}{\sqrt{2}}\,(W_\mu^1+i\,W_\mu^2)$ and, $\theta_{W}=\tan^{-1}(g'/g)$ and,

 where, $G_\mu=(G_\mu^1-i\,G_\mu^2)$, and $G^*_\mu=(G_\mu^1+i\,G_\mu^2)$.